 John McNamara is a career member of the Senior Foreign Service of the Department of State.
-He assumed the role of Deputy Chief of Mission of the United States Embassy in Lima in June 2021.
+He assumed the role of Chargé d’Affaires, ad interim, of the United States Embassy in Lima in September 2023.

 John has served in a variety of Department positions in Washington and abroad.
 He was most recently a Visiting Professor at the National Defense University in Washington DC.
 Previous Washington assignments included working twice in the Office of Mexican Affairs and as the Senior Venezuela Desk Officer in the Bureau of Western Hemisphere Affairs.